AFLplusplus/AFLplusplus/README.md

   The following branches exist:

-  * [stable/trunk](https://github.com/AFLplusplus/AFLplusplus/) : stable state of afl++ - it is synced from dev from time to time when we are satisfied with its stability
+  * [stable/trunk](https://github.com/AFLplusplus/AFLplusplus/) : stable state of AFL++ - it is synced from dev from time to time when we are satisfied with its stability
-  * [dev](https://github.com/AFLplusplus/AFLplusplus/tree/dev) : development state of afl++ - bleeding edge and you might catch a checkout which does not compile or has a bug. *We only accept PRs in dev!!*
+  * [dev](https://github.com/AFLplusplus/AFLplusplus/tree/dev) : development state of AFL++ - bleeding edge and you might catch a checkout which does not compile or has a bug. *We only accept PRs in dev!!*
   * [release](https://github.com/AFLplusplus/AFLplusplus/tree/release) : the latest release
   * (any other) : experimental branches to work on specific features or testing